hand-dot/reftool/README.md

 ![](./public/duplicatedcode.png)

-RefacTool combines various refactoring tools into a user-friendly package, saving you the hassle of remembering different instructions for each tool.
+RefTool combines various refactoring tools into a user-friendly package, saving you the hassle of remembering different instructions for each tool.

 It can be easily launched using npx, ensuring a hassle-free experience.